 In the United States, the political waters are growing increasingly murky when it comes to addressing the sustainability challenges we face in the wake of climate change.
 But as a sustainability and climate change consulting firm working in this age of uncertainty, we know climate action is far from over.

 “Companies need to answer to their consumers and shareholders, not only politicians,” Michael Liang, Director of ESD China in Guangzhou, told us recently.
 “We all share the same planet and all have a responsibility to protect it.
 Regulatory compliance is important, but in many cases, a bare minimum.
 Business leaders should be taking longer views on sustainability.”

 And as it turns out, the majority of Americans want companies to step up to the plate in this regard.
 According to the 2017 Cone Communications CSR Study, 63% of Americans are hopeful businesses will take the lead to drive social and environmental change moving forward, in the absence of government regulation.

 The bottom line?
-The majority of consumers want more sustainability action and they’re looking to businesses and corporations to take that action.
+The majority of consumers want more sustainability and environmentally friendly action and they’re looking to businesses and corporations to take that action.